Pelosi Says Congress Should Pass New Laws So Sitting Presidents Can Be Indicted

 In an exclusive interview with NPR, House Speaker Nancy Pelosi says she has not changed her mind on pursuing impeachment but she is ready to change the law to restrain presidential power and to make it clear that a sitting president can, in fact, be indicted.

 "I do think that we will have to pass some laws that will have clarity for future presidents.
 [A] president should be indicted, if he's committed a wrongdoing — any president.
-There is nothing any place that says the president should not be indicted, " Pelosi told All Things Considered Host Ari Shapiro and NPR Congressional Correspondent Susan Davis on Friday.
+There is nothing anyplace that says the president should not be indicted," Pelosi told All Things Considered host Ari Shapiro and NPR congressional correspondent Susan Davis on Friday.
 "That's something cooked up by the president's lawyers.
 That's what that is.
-But so that people will feel 'Okay, well, if he, if he does something wrong, should be able to be indicted.'"
+But so that people will feel 'OK, well, if he — if he does something wrong, [he] should be able to be indicted.' "

-The California Democrat said that while it's Justice Department protocol not to pursue any charges against an incumbent — why former special counsel Robert Mueller said he couldn't charge President Trump with a crime no matter the outcome of his report — that should be changed.
+The California Democrat said that while it is Justice Department protocol not to pursue any charges against an incumbent — the reason former special counsel Robert Mueller said he couldn't charge President Trump with a crime no matter the outcome of his report — that should be changed.

 "The Founders could never suspect that a president would be so abusive of the Constitution of the United States, that the separation of powers would be irrelevant to him and that he would continue, any president would continue, to withhold facts from the Congress, which part of the constitutional right of inquiry," Pelosi said.